Osnaga-Robert/E-commerce_app/Design_Document/README.md

 Currently, e-commerce applications have become essential for businesses as well as for consumers.
 These applications are online platforms that allow sellers to showcase their products to consumers in a way that can be viewed with a click, from any device.

 The utility of e-commerce applications:
-- **Accessibility** - The application is available non-stop, allowing buyers to view and purchase products at any time.
+- **Accessibility** - The application is available 24/7, allowing buyers to view and purchase products at any time.
 - **Extended market** - This application has no coverage limits; it can be accessed from anywhere, so products have a global reach.
 - **Cost efficiency** - An e-commerce application is cheaper to maintain than a physical store.

-We aim to develop an e-commerce **web application** through which a seller can easily showcase their products, observe statistics on sales and products, and where the buyer has an easy-to-use interface to find the desired product.
+The aim is to develop an e-commerce **web application** through which a seller can easily showcase their products, observe statistics on sales and products, and where the buyer has an easy-to-use interface to find the desired product.

 ## Technologies used: